gurime/GrooveOn-register-login-Ui-/README.md

-# GrooveOn-register-login-Ui is a register and login UI for a music app.
+# GrooveOn is a register and login UI for a music app.